Integralist/Stark/README.md

 e.g. group 1 sets some styles, group 2 only sets additional styles it needs for that particular break-point, but relies on the group 1 styles that came before it.

 The components encapsulate their own logic for handling viewport dimensions.

+## Components vs Patterns?

+Just to be clear that a 'pattern' and a 'component' are two different things.

+A component is a single piece of functionality.
+If you had a list of news articles then the list could potentially be the component.
+You're inserting into the page a news listing component.

+As part of that component you have individual news stories that all look the same.
+They are a 'pattern'.
+We're abstracted the common design elements that make up the component as a whole into a pattern, and that pattern has been written in such a way that it is a reusable chunk of code (as we may find that the pattern we've abstracted is common across a lot of different components).

+### Where is the logic held?

+The way we're building our components is so that the logic is self-contained (encapsulated).
+The question that now comes up is: "what about the pattern within the component?".

+What this means is, who should hold the logic for determining how the content should look on screen?

+We feel that the 'pattern' which is being imported into the 'component' shouldn't determine how it looks at different break points.
+That should be handled by the component itself.

+To explain: a pattern is a combination of HTML and CSS.
+Think of the [media object as an example](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/).

+Now our version of the media object has the image placed above the text content by default.
+Not everywhere we use this pattern is going to want the image above the text.

+So imagine we now have 'component-a' and 'component-b'.
+Component 'a' is a list of media objects.
+Component 'b' is also a list of media objects.
+But component 'a' will display the objects in a grid format as the screen gets larger, where as component 'b' will still the objects in a list but the image will instead be floated left of the text content and not placed above it.

+So any changes to the pattern itself should be handled by the pattern's own code, via the use of a 'modifier' (see writing CSS using B.E.M if you've not heard of Block, Element, Modifier before).

+Any changes to the layout of that pattern should be handled by the component.

 ## Grid System